Cast Iron Care Guide | How to clean and season cast iron pans

 Use warm water and a good scrubbing brush – Scrub your cast iron pan with a brush in circular motions.

-#7 How to stop
+#7 How to stop cast iron rusting

-Avoid washing with soap or chemicals.
+- Avoid washing your pan with soap or chemicals.

-Don’t soak the pan.
+- Don’t soak the pan.